 DOWNTIME COSTS | 2 MIN READ

-If you're an office manager or hold a similar roll within your company, you may have seen several articles highlighting the costs associated with downtime.
+If you're an office manager or hold a similar role within your company, you may have seen several articles highlighting the costs associated with downtime.
 Like many people, you may not be sure of what downtime costs really are, so you Google:

-According to businessdictionary.com, downtime is defined as:
+So what exactly is downtime cost?
+According to businessdictionary.com, downtime cost is defined as: